mertAltinbas/ASP.NET-Trip-Management-System/README.md

 # ASP.NET-Trip-Management-System

 ## Overview
-This project is a RESTful API developed using **ASP.NET Core** for managing clients and their trip registrations.
+This project is a REST API developed using **ASP.NET Core** for managing clients and their trip registrations.
 It uses **ADO.NET** with `SqlConnection` and `SqlCommand` to interact with a SQL Server database, without relying on any ORM like Entity Framework.

 ## Features
 - Create new clients with input validation